KenjiTakahashi/blog/README.md

 - removed connect-assets in favour of custom-baked static assets handler

 0.4.1:
-- moved from Google Analytics to Mixpanel.
+- moved from Google Analytics to Mixpanel
 - updated mongoose to 3.4.x
 - updated stylus to 0.31.x
 - updated connect to 2.7.x

+0.4.2:
+- storing assets also in db

 todo
 ----